min2ha/ukwa-site/content/target/57081/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Library:  Leaving the European Union: Reporting to Parliament on the Progress of Negotiations

 This House of Lords Library briefing provides background information on the Government’s plans for reporting to Parliament on the progress of Brexit negotiations in advance of a question for short debate on this subject on 7 September 2017.